 This morning we enjoy a tour of the iconic Bolshoi Theatre and discover the theatre’s history, view the 19th-century interiors and learn about the advanced technologies employed in the productions today.
 In the afternoon we visit the Pushkin State Museum of Fine Arts, which houses a large collection of works by 19th- and 20th-century masters and impressionists.
+Tonight we enjoy a performance at the legendary Bolshoi Theatre.
 Overnight Moscow (B)

-After check out we make our way to Leningradsky railway station to board the fast train for the journey to St Petersburg.
+After check-out we make our way to Leningrad railway station to board the fast train for the journey to St Petersburg.
 After settling into our accommodation and dinner in a local restaurant, Matthew will lead us on a walk to view some of the sights in the local area.
 Overnight St Petersburg (B, L on the train, D)

 This morning we depart by coach on a city tour of St Petersburg commencing at the Peter and Paul Fortress.
 Several buildings are contained within the fortress, the Peter and Paul Cathedral being the most notable as it contains the tombs of almost all the Russian rulers since Peter the Great.
 This afternoon we visit St Isaac’s Cathedral, whose gilded dome dominates the St Petersburg skyline while its facades are decorated in sculpture and red granite columns.
 We stop at the Bronze Horseman in Senate Square commissioned by Catherine the Great.
-The statue’s name comes from the eponymous poem by Aleksander Pushkin, which is considered to be one of the Russia’s most significant literary works.
+The statue’s name comes from the eponymous poem by Aleksander Pushkin.
 Overnight St Petersburg (B)

 For most people St Petersburg is inexorably connected with its great art museum, the Hermitage, housed in the former residence of the Tsars, the Winter Palace.
 In July 1917, the Provisional Government took over the palace as its headquarters, and this led in turn to its storming by the Bolsheviks who nationalised the collection.
-Our day is spent uncovering the many galleries and exploring the amazing collection housed in the museum.
+The first part of our day is spent uncovering the many galleries and exploring the amazing collection housed in the museum.
+In the afternoon, we visit the Hermitage’s collection of impressionist and post-impressionist art, housed across the square in the modernist interiors of the General Staff Museum.
 Overnight St Petersburg (B)

 Today we visit Yusupov Palace, one of the most beautiful palaces in St Petersburg, which contains a series of sumptuously decorated rooms.
 It was here that Rasputin was murdered in 1916 in disputed circumstances by Prince Felix Yusupov.
 Shortly after Rasputin’s murder, the Soviets came to power and confiscated the palace from the nobles.
 This afternoon we explore the canals of St Petersburg by boat before visiting the distinctive Church of the Spilled Blood.
 The elaborately decorated church was erected on the site where Alexander II was mortally wounded in 1881.
-The interior is covered with an outstanding array of mosaics depicting scenes from Holy Scripture and the patron saints of the Romanovs.
+The interior is covered with an outstanding array of mosaics.
+Tonight we enjoy a performance at the old Imperial ballet, St Petersburg’s renowned Mariinsky Theatre.
 Overnight St Petersburg (B)

 Our day commences at the Carl Fabergé museum.
 Located in the Shuvalov Palace, the museum houses the world’s largest collection of works by Fabergé including nine of his famous imperial Easter eggs.
-This afternoon there is an optional visit to the Kirov Museum, the very non-proletarian apartment of Leningrad party boss, Sergei Kirov during the 1930’s.
-Alternatively, the afternoon is at leisure to explore St Petersburg attractions at your own pace.
+This afternoon there is an optional visit to the St Petersburg’s Russian Museum, with its outstanding collection of Russian avant-garde art.
 This evening we gather for our farewell dinner including a vodka tasting.
 Overnight St Petersburg (B, D)

 A late check out is available for passengers departing on flights leaving later tonight.
 Matthew will be happy to advise on optional activities during the day including an excursion to Peterhof with a local guide.
 Overnight St Petersburg (B)